JSachdev92/Advanced-Lane-Finding/Advanced-Lane-Finding_ProjectReport_JayantSachdev.md

 [video1]: ./output_images/project_video.mp4 "Video Processing"

-### Step 1: Compute Camera Coefficients to undistort images
+### Steps 1 & 2: Compute Camera Coefficients to undistort images

 For the first part of the project involved learning the camera coefficients to properly adjust for the effects for the lens on the camera and undistort any images that were taken by it.
 To do so, we used a series of 9x6 chessboard images taken by the camera.
-I then used the findChessboardCorners() function to find and define the chessboard corners in the image.
-Once all the chessboard corners and image points were found across all images, the function calibrateCamera() was used to learn the matrix and distortion coefficients for the camera.
-We can then use the coefficients and matrix to undistort images taken by the camera using the undistort() function.The result can be seen on a chessboard image below:
+I then used the `findChessboardCorners()` function to find and define the chessboard corners in the image.
+Once all the chessboard corners and image points were found across all images, the function `calibrateCamera()` was used to learn the matrix and distortion coefficients for the camera.
+We can then use the coefficients and matrix to undistort images taken by the camera using the `undistort()` function.The result can be seen on a chessboard image below:

 Distorted Chessboard Pattern |  Undistorted Chessboard Pattern :-------------------------:|:-------------------------: